Washington Park

 Historic Design

 The park unfolds across rolling terrain that rises between 130 and 180 feet above Lake Michigan.
-Olmsted's design incorporated the site's existing 15-acre native forest while creating open meadows, placing thousands of trees and shrubs, and including numerous spots for picnicking.
+Olmsted's original vision went well beyond the park's current layout, with plans calling for bridges, ponds, lagoons, trees, and shrubs - many of which were realized.
+His design also incorporated the site's existing 15-acre native forest while creating open meadows and numerous spots for picnicking.
+At various points the park also took on other uses that have since disappeared, including a one-mile horse racing track, grass tennis courts, and a six-hole golf course.

 Natural Features